 Include your partner, both the families and even your bridesmaids/groomsmen.
-More thinking hats more creativity!
+More thinking hats, more creativity!

-1. Wedding Banquet Budget
+a.
+Wedding Banquet Budget

-Weddings are a huge event which require a lot of money, especially our very own ‘Big Fat Indian Weddings’.
+Weddings are a huge event which requires a lot of money, especially our very own ‘Big Fat Indian Weddings’.
 Working on a budget helps you plan things better without leaving you deep in debt in the end.
 What's more, it's better to keep a separate budget for wedding catering and try to stick to it.
 It may be tempting to splurge and get everything, but don’t lose your budget focus.

-2. Add Your Individuality:
+b.
+Add Your Individuality

 This is where your Inspirations and scope of creativity comes into play!
 Think of your favourite summer treats and try adding them to your menu.
 You and your partner definitely need to have your favourites included.
-Since it is a summer wedding menu, think of cool and refreshing food options instead of the boring, the mundane and the expected.
-Focus more on refreshing drinks and snacks like coconut water, mojitos, lemonades, Dahi Papdi chaat, Ice Golas – the options are endless!
+Since it is a summer Indian wedding menu, think of cool and refreshing food options instead of the boring, the mundane and the expected.
+Focus more on refreshing drinks and snacks like coconut water, mojitos, lemonades, Dahi Papdi Chaat, Ice Golas – the options are endless!

 Even though it’s a summer wedding and it’s YOUR wedding you can’t completely skip the ‘wedding favourites’.
 The summer wedding menu you choose must incorporate something for everyone, whether you personally like it or not.
 For example, if you feel it’s too hot for butter chicken and naan and you’d rather eat a pasta; does not mean all the aunty ji’s will be happy with that too.
 So yes while you can choose a special summer wedding menu and personalize that, balance it with what people are ‘expecting’.